 Taste and season to your liking: sweeter, saltier, more sour, up to you!

-Grate the courgette, lay it in a clean tea towel and squeeze out as much juice as possible.
+Grate the courgette and place it on a clean tea towel, twist it into ball and squeeze out as much liquid as you can.

-In each bowl add 4 tbsp of almond flour and season with pepper and salt.
+Add it to the bowl together with the spring onion, eggs, 4 tablespoons of flour (almond or regular) and season with pepper and salt.

-Mix both well.
-If mixtures seem too wet, add more almond flour.
+If the mixture is still to wet add more flour.
 But they will be a little wet, they will come together while frying.

 In a cast iron skillet (or other frying pan) heat a good glug of olive oil.